francium/qinterest/README.md

 <br/>

 ## Scaling and Performance
-- Any attempt to improve performance should driven by careful profiling and usage data to ensure performance bottlenecks are being targeted to achieve maximum performance gains
+- Any attempt to improve performance should be driven by careful profiling and usage data to ensure performance bottlenecks are being targeted to achieve maximum performance gains
-- Memcached has already been integrated to cache some common bottleneck areas and avoid going to the database -- namely data for rendering front page and infinite scrolling
+- Memcached has already been integrated to cache some common bottleneck areas and avoid going to the database on every request -- namely data for rendering front page and infinite scrolling
   - Additional caching can be setup as new bottlenecks are identified based on usage patterns
 - Currently, primarily for small-scale development, a SQLite database has been used which